Introductory activities

 Conversations that curate context

-Revise with students conventions of dialogue and conversation, including how these are structured and presented.
+Revise with students the conventions of dialogue and conversation, including how these are structured and presented.

-With this clip as a stimulus, the conversations should draw out other aspects of context that have shaped Jasper Jones including the White Australia Policy, fears of communism, gender roles, Indigenous rights, and the Vietnam War.
+With this film as a stimulus, the dialogue should draw out other aspects of the context that shaped Jasper Jones, including the White Australia policy, fears of communism, gender roles, the rights of Aboriginal and Torres Strait Islander peoples, and the Vietnam War.

 Students should plan their responses prior to writing.
-Once their conversations have been written and edited, students could role-play their scripts with another class member, including possible presentation with costume and set.
-Alternatively, students could record their conversations via film or audio and present them to the class.
+Once their dialogues have been written and edited, they could recite them with help from a peer (incorporating optional props, costumes, and set).
+Alternatively, students could record their conversations (video or audio) and present them to the class.

 The writer’s craft